 - Review records for completeness, accuracy, and compliance with regulations.

-Medical Records Technicians with little to no experience tend to make between $24190 and $29130 while the more experienced ones make over $48510 per year.
+Medical Records Technicians with little to no experience tend to make between $26550 and $32070 while the more experienced ones can earn over $52730 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Medical Records Technician is to move to a higher paying state like DC.
-Right now, the highest paying states for Medical Records Technicians are DC, NJ, AK, CA and MD.
+One of the easiest ways to increase your salary as a Medical Records and Health Information Technician is to move to a higher paying state like NJ.
+Right now, the highest paying states for Medical Records Technicians are NJ, DC, CA, CT and HI.

-3 other factors that can increase your salary as A Medical Records Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Medical Records and Health Information Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Medical Records Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Medical Records Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons